-Grievances related to lay off decisions can be pursued exclusively through Article 23, Section 11.

-Section 14.
-On or before July 1 of each year, the University will send a report to the Union detailing the layoffs for the preceding year.
-The report will list the department and stated reason the faculty member was laid off.

-Section 15.
-Career faculty who are laid off under this Article will be provided with career transition resources and information on subscribing to position announcements at the university.
+- 1 into consideration the equity goals of the university. - 2 3 Grievances related to lay off decisions can be pursued exclusively through Article 23, Section 4 11. - 5 - 6 Section 14.
+On or before July 1 of each year, the University will send a report to the Union 7 detailing the layoffs for the preceding year.
+The report will list the department and stated reason 8 the faculty member was laid off. - 9 Section 15.
+Career faculty who are laid off under this Article will be provided with career transition resources and information on subscribing to position announcements at the university. - 12

-Limited Duration Appointments
+14 Limited Duration Appointments

-Section 16.
+- Section 16.
 Limited Duration Appointments.
-Appointment or reappointment duration for bargaining unit faculty members in the Pro Tem, Visiting, Retired, Postdoctoral Scholar, Postbaccalaureate Scholar, or Acting classifications is at the discretion of the University, in compliance with the provisions of this Agreement.
-Their employment expires in accordance with its terms and no notice is required.

-Section 17.
-The duration of the appointment for a Postdoctoral or Postbaccalaureate Scholar and the provisions for appointment, renewal, or nonrenewal will be specified at the time of hire and included in the written notification of appointment.
+Appointment or reappointment duration for bargaining unit faculty members in the Pro Tem, Visiting, Retired, Postdoctoral Scholar, - 18 Postbaccalaureate Scholar, or Acting classifications is at the discretion of the University, in - 19 compliance with the provisions of this Agreement.
+Their employment expires in accordance - with its terms and no notice is required. - Section 17.
+The duration of the appointment for a Postdoctoral or Postbaccalaureate Scholar and the provisions for appointment, renewal, or nonrenewal will be specified at the time of hire and included in the written notification of appointment. - 25 26

-Funding-Contingent Appointments (Career and Limited Duration)
+27 Funding-Contingent Appointments (Career and Limited Duration)

-Section 18.
-Appointments in the Career and Limited Duration classifications shall be designated as funding-contingent in their notice of appointment under Section 1.d. if they are fully or partially:

-- i.
-Funded by sources other than general funds (e.g., gifts, grants, contracts, awards, sponsored projects, service center or core facility revenue, income, auxiliaries, cooperative agreements, etc.); or, ii.
-Temporarily supported on general funds (e.g., one-time, startup, seed funding, bridge-funding, sabbatical, etc.); or, iii.
-Appointed to programs, projects, or activities that are temporary, short-term, or self-supporting.

-Notwithstanding the terms set above, Career appointments designated as funding-contingent have an expectation of continued employment for as long as funding for the position is known to be available.
-A funding-contingent appointment can be terminated due to lack of funding, changing programmatic needs, or poor performance by the bargaining unit faculty member holding the appointment, subject to the notice requirements below.

-- Bargaining unit faculty members with funding-contingent appointments who have achieved - promotion shall receive at least 30 days' notice before being laid off.
-Funding-contingent - 46 faculty members who have not achieved promotion are not subject to notice before being laid - off (although at least 30 days' notice is encouraged).
+- 28 - Section 18.
+Appointments in the Career and Limited Duration classifications shall be designated as funding-contingent in their notice of appointment under Section 1.d. if they are fully or partially: - Funded by sources other than general funds (e.g., gifts, grants, contracts, awards, sponsored projects, service center or core facility revenue, income, auxiliaries, cooperative agreements, etc.); or, - 35 ii.
+Temporarily supported on general funds (e.g., one-time, startup, seed funding, bridge 36 funding, sabbatical, etc.); or, - 37 iii.
+Appointed to programs, projects, or activities that are temporary, short-term, or self38 supporting. - 39 - 40 Notwithstanding the terms set above, Career appointments designated as funding-contingent - 41 have an expectation of continued employment for as long as funding for the position is known to - 42 be available.
+A funding-contingent appointment can be terminated due to lack of funding, - 43 changing programmatic needs, or poor performance by the bargaining unit faculty member - 44 holding the appointment, subject to the notice requirements below. - 45 - 46 Bargaining unit faculty members with funding-contingent appointments who have achieved - 47 promotion shall receive at least 30 days' notice before being laid off.
+Funding-contingent faculty

-Before terminating a funding-contingent appointment for a bargaining unit faculty member's poor performance, the University must meet with the bargaining unit faculty member to discuss the poor performance and provide the bargaining unit faculty member with written instructions and a timeline to remedy the poor performance.

-Changes in FTE for funding-contingent faculty are allowed by mutual agreement or change in funding, programmatic need, or performance.
+- 1 members who have not achieved promotion shall receive at least 15 days' notice before being - 2 laid off (although at least 30 days' notice is encouraged). - 3 - 4 Before terminating a funding-contingent appointment for a bargaining unit faculty member's - 5 poor performance, the University must meet with the bargaining unit faculty member to discuss - 6 the poor performance and provide the bargaining unit faculty member with written instructions - 7 and a timeline to remedy the poor performance. - 8 - 9 Changes in FTE for funding-contingent faculty are allowed by mutual agreement or change in - 10 funding, programmatic need, or performance.